 About: Automatically Pull Interfolio Faculty180 CVs (with attachments) into Interfolio Review, Promotion & Tenure Cases

-This article describes the functional connection between the vita (CV) feature in the Interfolio Faculty180 module and templates and cases in the Interfolio Review, Promotion & Tenure module.
+Clients that use both the Interfolio Faculty180 and Interfolio Review, Promotion & Tenure module can take advantage of a connection between the products to use the vita (CV) feature in Interfolio Faculty180 along with templates and cases in Interfolio Review, Promotion & Tenure.

-This feature allows Review, Promotion & Tenure cases and templates to be built with a specific section that pulls in the candidate’s vita (CV) from Faculty180, using a Faculty180 vita template of the case/template creator’s choice.
+For Administrators: Review, Promotion & Tenure cases and templates can be built with a specific section that pulls in the candidate’s vita (CV) from Faculty180 using a Faculty180 vita template of the case/template creator’s choice.

 Please note: Currently, this feature is available on an opt-in basis for clients that use both the Interfolio Faculty180 and Interfolio Review, Promotion & Tenure modules.
 If you are the institutional administrator for these modules at your institution, and you would like this feature activated, please contact your Interfolio Project Manager (if currently in implementation) or Account Manager (if implementation of both modules is complete at your institution).

-In order to see this feature, your institution must be using both the Interfolio Faculty180 (also referred to as “Interfolio Faculty Activity Reporting”) and Interfolio Review, Promotion & Tenure modules, and the feature must have been activated for your institution by Interfolio.
+In order to see this feature, your institution must be using both the Interfolio Faculty180 (also referred to as “Interfolio Faculty Activity Reporting”) and Interfolio Review, Promotion & Tenure, and the feature must have been activated for your institution by Interfolio.

 When activated, this feature will be visible from three perspectives: